Tasso Koutsoukos: Player

 Koutsoukos played collegiate soccer at UMass Amherst from 1977 to 1979.
 He was a 1977 Honorable Mention (third team) All American.
 In 1980, the Chicago Sting selected Koutsoukos in the North American Soccer League draft.
 He played two outdoor and two indoor seasons with the Sting.
 In 1982, he began the season with Chicago.
 On June 13, 1982, the Sting traded Koutsoukos to the Tulsa Roughnecks in exchange for Tim Twellman and John Tyma.
 In the fall of 1982, he returned to the Sting which was playing in the Major Indoor Soccer League.
-In 1983, Tasso played for FC Inter Montreal.
+In 1983, Tasso played for Inter-Montréal.
 He later signed as a free agent with the Kansas City Comets.
 On January 31, 1986, the Comets traded Koutsoukos to the Minnesota Strikers in exchange for John Bain.
 On February 26, 1987, the Strikers sold Koutsoukos contract back to the Comets.
 In 1988, he moved to the Montreal Supra of the Canadian Soccer League.